Bioconductor/BBS/Doc/Set-up-new-devel-builds-HOWTO.md

 Builds on all machines are run under dedicated user account `biocbuild`.

-Connect to the `biocbuild` account on malbec2:
+Connect to the `biocbuild` account on malbec2 (you might need to establish a VPN connection to rpcivpn.roswellpark.org first if you are outside RPCI):
 ```
 ssh -A biocbuild@malbec2.bioconductor.org
 ```

 Pull latest changes to BBS:
 ```
-cd BBS
+cd ~/BBS
 git pull --all
 ```